 Project Access

 The Project Access program is Communities In Schools of San Antonio’s most established clinical program.
-The Project Access program was originally developed in 2005 and its purpose is to provide short-term (8-10 sessions) intensive counseling services to students (and their families) who are enrolled in CIS-SA as a case-managed students at their school.
-The goal of the Project Access program is to bring counseling services to the students at their school because many of the families we work with have a difficult time accessing outside counseling services due to money, transportation, and/or time limitations.
-Our Project Access staff currently serves students in the following San Antonio area school districts: San Antonio ISD, South San ISD, East Central ISD, Harlandale ISD, Judson ISD, Southwest ISD, Pearsall ISD, Northeast ISD, Northside ISD, & Somerset ISD.
-In 2020 we introduced Devine ISD to Communities In Schools of San Antonio through our Devine ISD Project Access program.
+The Project Access program was initially developed in 2005, and its purpose is to provide short-term (8-10 sessions) intensive counseling services to students (and their families) enrolled in CIS-SA as case-managed students at their schools.
+The Project Access program aims to bring counseling services to the students at their school because many families we work with have difficulty accessing outside counseling services due to money, transportation, and/or time limitations.
+Our Project Access staff serves students in the following San Antonio area school districts: San Antonio ISD, East Central ISD, Harlandale ISD, Judson ISD, Southwest ISD, Pearsall ISD, Northside ISD, & Somerset ISD.
+In 2020, we introduced Devine ISD to Communities In Schools of San Antonio through our Devine ISD Project Access program.

-Schools: All schools with a CIS Site Coordinator
+Schools: All schools with a CIS-SA Site Coordinator

-Funder: Methodist, Baptist, North East ISD, Northside ISD, Harlandale ISD, Family Service Association, AACOG, Devine ISD & Tres Grace
+Funder: Methodist, Baptist, Northside ISD, Harlandale ISD, Family Service Association, AACOG, Devine ISD, Pearsall ISD, and Tres Grace

 SEEDS Program

-The SEEDS Program is a clinical program developed in 2018 that provides mental health services to campuses in Northside ISD & North East ISD.
-The SEEDS program comprises licensed mental health professional teams who serve students from select high school feeder patterns in each district.
-Each team is made up of a counselor and a social worker who typically provide services to about seven elementary schools, two middle schools, and a single high school.
-The counselor for each feeder pattern provides intensive counseling services to students referred by the district’s Point of Contact personnel at each school in the feeder pattern.
-The social worker for each feeder pattern provides ongoing case management and supportive guidance services to the referred students and any necessary aftercare to the students and their families once counseling services have ended.
+The SEEDS Program is a clinical program developed in 2018 that provides mental health services to campuses in Northside ISD.
+The SEEDS program is comprised of licensed mental health professional teams (social workers and counselors) who serve students from any NISD campus.
+The SEEDS counselor provides intensive counseling services to students referred by the district’s Point of Contact personnel at each school.
+The SEEDS Social Worker provides ongoing case management and supportive guidance services to the referred students and any necessary aftercare to the students and their families once counseling services have ended.

 Metro Health – Domestic Violence Program

-The Metro Health – Domestic Violence Program is our clinical program dedicated to providing counseling and mental health support to students (and their families) who have been affected by domestic violence.
-This program was developed in 2020 in collaboration with the City of San Antonio Metropolitan Health District agency and supports students across three San Antonio area school districts (Northside ISD, San Antonio ISD, and Judson ISD).
-Our Clinical Caseworkers dedicated to this program can provide counseling services to schools that may not have a CIS-SA Site Coordinator assigned to their campus.
+The Metro Health – Domestic Violence Program is our clinical program dedicated to providing counseling and mental health support to students (and their families) affected by domestic violence.
+This program was developed in 2020 in collaboration with the City of San Antonio Metropolitan Health District agency and supports students across three San Antonio area school districts (Northeast ISD, Northside ISD, San Antonio ISD, and East Central ISD).
+Our Licensed Counselors dedicated to this program can provide counseling services to schools that may not have a CIS-SA Site Coordinator assigned to their campus.

 Schools: All schools in NISD, NEISD, SAISD, and East Central ISD